oxixes/nintendo-wiki/Pia-Types.md

 | [StationLocation](#stationlocation) | Private location |

 ## ReliableSlidingWindow
 A reliable sliding window is used by various protocols to ensure that all messages arrive in the correct order.
 Large messages are fragmented.
-When a reliable sliding window is used, the following header is added to messages:
+When a reliable sliding window is used, messages are wrapped as follows:

 *5.9:*